January – March

 To attempt to get an income, I started to book lots of little gigs around London.
 I asked one of my friends at the Rock Garden to photocopy me all of the year before’s booking diary so I had loads of bands’ phone numbers.
 I made contact with the various pubs and venues on the circuit – The Bull and Gate in Kentish Town, Haven’s Stables in Ealing, pubs in Islington and Lewisham.
 I was collecting fliers I had made for some of the gigs from Prontaprint on Islington Green, when I bumped into Andy Winters.
 I knew Andy as he had been a regular at the gigs my band Go!
 Service had played at The Room at the Top in Chalk Farm a few years earlier, at Dan Treacy’s (The Television Personalities) club night.
 Andy told me about a label he had just started and asked if I would be interested in helping out with press and radio.
 He invited me to come for a chat with himself and his business partner, Maurice Bacon.
 Together they had recently started Ultimate Records.

-Paul Oakenfold, Justin Robertson and Jeremy Healey all d.j.ed there.
+Once again, Rocky & Diesel were the resident d.j.s, with Paul Oakenfold, Justin Robertson and Jeremy Healey all regularly playing.
 These nights were wonderful and a moment in London clubbing history.

 We were starting to make lots of new friends.
 At this time the licence was until 3am.